 Investment banking business during the year was wholly focused on activities for which the Bank earned revenues via transfer pricing arrangements and did not act as principal.
-A large proportion of this activity was carried out between its UK investor client base and CCB International (CCBI) based in HK, which is the investment banking hub for the CCBC Group.
+A large proportion of this activity was carried out between its UK investor client base and CCB International Holdings Limited and its subsidiaries (CCB International -CCBI) based in Hong Kong, which is the investment banking hub for the China Construction Bank Corporation (CCBC).
 These activities included arranging sales of primary equity and bond issues led by CCBI and other managers, arranging client trips to China and CCBI analyst visits to the UK and referral of clients to CCBI for investment banking services or to CCB Custodial Services for custody services.
+Given the intention to effectively cease trading with an intention to liquidate the Bank in 2020, the Board of Directors concluded there was no merit in maintaining an investment banking team on an ongoing basis.
+The Branch does not have the requisite regulatory permissions to conduct investment banking activities and there is no intention to apply for licences in the near future.
+Therefore the investment banking division was terminated in January 2020 as part of the imminent closure of the Bank.